Iowa Soldiers' Orphans' Home: History

-The letter was read at a convention after which a board was convened to create a residence for the orphans of Iowa soldiers.
+The letter was read at a convention, after which a board was convened to create a residence for the orphans of Iowa soldiers.
 Wittenmyer, a trustee and board member, managed to raise money for the construction of the home with some donations reaching $500 ($6900 in 2010 dollars).

 The location had been a meeting area and treatment center for the pioneers, settlers, and the indigenous peoples of the region, including War Chief Black Hawk and the Sauk, Fox, Kickapoo, Potawatomi, and Winnebago tribes.
 The land was also a center for the war wounded from the Mexican-American War, which included the housing and care of the long-term casualties.
 The residents kept a small farm and were taught to farm by German-Danish immigrant Claus Einfeldt.

 After the Civil War ended, over 13,500 children were in need of assistance as a result of the war deaths of Iowans—with many more badly wounded.
 An orphan's fair was held asking branches be built in three different Iowa cities and Farmington was soon considered inadequate to the Davenport home.
-Davenport was a center for Union volunteer units and after the War ended, soldier camps were not needed.
+Davenport was a center for Union volunteer units, and after the war ended, soldier camps were not needed.
 Camp Kinsman (on present-day Eastern Avenue) was donated to be used for the home.
 On November 11, 1865, the Iowa Soldiers' Orphans' Home received its first occupants by steamboat, when 150 children were delivered to matron Annie Wittenmyer's care.
 The residents kept a small farm and were also taught to farm by German-Danish immigrant Claus Einfeldt.
 On June 6, 1866, the home was taken over by the State of Iowa and Wittenmyer continued to oversee the home until 1867.
-Eventually the Civil War orphans were grown and left the Home.
+Eventually, the Civil War orphans were grown and left the home.
 From 1870, the home began to accept children from all Iowa 99 counties.

-The Home was soon expanded and redesigned with small, home-like cottages replacing the barrack style dorms.
-Due partly to the redesign, no one was seriously injured in three fires that broke out in 1877, 1880 and 1887 and the Home was able to continue operating although several buildings were burned to the ground.
+The home was soon expanded and redesigned with small, home-like cottages replacing the barrack style dorms.
+Due partly to the redesign, no one was seriously injured in three fires that broke out in 1877, 1880 and 1887, and the home was able to continue operating, although several buildings were burned to the ground.

 In 1876, the Iowa State Legislature required that residents have employment before they left the home, and starting in sixth grade, students spent part of their school day learning a trade.
-In the interest of the residents, starting in 1890, the Home was given custody of the children, so as to help place the children in good homes.
-The Home functioned on its own and was also part of the community.
+In the interest of the residents, starting in 1890, the home was given custody of the children, so as to help place the children in good homes.
+The home functioned on its own and was also part of the community.
 The Orphans Band began marching in parades and gave concerts starting in the early 1900s.
-Major League Baseball player Billy Sunday transferred from another orphanage to the Home in 1872 when he was twelve, and musician Wayne King entered the Home in 1908 at the age of seven, though neither of them were actually orphans.
+Future Major League Baseball player and evangelist Billy Sunday transferred from another orphanage to the home in 1872 when he was twelve, and future musician Wayne King entered the home in 1908 at the age of seven, though neither of them were actually orphans.